 |Optional field trips||$250|

 **Room and board costs are, as mentioned above, estimated for simple-to-average living in Nepal.
 Apartment rental costs will vary depending on location and size.
-These days, smaller apartments start around US$220 per month, but can be as expensive as US$500 per month for large fancy apartments Costs increase closer to the stupa.
-In terms of food costs, it is cheaper to cook for at home or eat at our monastery’s restaurant, the Utpala Café (US$2.20 for lunch), then eating at recommended restaurants nearby (about US$4.50 for lunch).
+These days, smaller apartments start around US$220 per month, but can be as expensive as US$500 per month for large fancy apartments.
+Costs tend to increase closer to the stupa.
+In terms of food costs, it is cheaper to cook at home or eat at our monastery’s restaurant, the Utpala Café (US$2.20 for lunch), than eat at recommended restaurants nearby (about US$4.50 for lunch).
 Local restaurants that do not cater to foreigners are even cheaper, but the chances of getting ill from eating at these restaurants is quite high.
-One of the cheapest options is living with a Tibetan or Nepalese family, that usually charges about US$220 for a room, breakfast, and dinner.
-Another cheap option is to rent an apartment, share rooms with other students, and cook at home.
+One of the cheapest options is living with a Tibetan or Nepalese family, who usually charge about US$220 for a room, breakfast, and dinner.
+Another cheap option is to rent an apartment to share with other students and share cooking duties at home.